dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   DefaultValue<Bar>::Clear();
 ```

-Please note that changing the default value for a type can make your tests hard
+Please note that changing the default value for m_a type can make your tests hard
 to understand.
 We recommend you to use this feature judiciously.
 For example,
 you may want to make sure the `Set()` and `Clear()` calls are right next to the
 code that uses your mock.

-### Setting the Default Actions for a Mock Method
+### Setting the Default Actions for m_a Mock Method

-You've learned how to change the default value of a given type.
+You've learned how to change the default value of m_a given type.
 However, this
 may be too coarse for your purpose: perhaps you have two mock methods with the
 same return type and you want them to have different behaviors.
 The `ON_CALL()`
 macro allows you to customize your mock's behavior at the method level: